Quantitative theory of magnetic interactions in solids: Numerical examples of interatomic exchange

 \subsection{Alloys with 4\emph{d} and 5\emph{d} elements}

 The $4d$ and $5d$ metals are typically non-magnetic due to relatively more pronounced band dispersion, which makes it difficult for the Stoner criterion to get satisfied.
 However, when placed in proximity to $3d$ metals, these elements can get quite substantial induced magnetic moments~\cite{Mohn-Schwarz-1993}.
 The problem of coexisting intrinsic- and induced moments was addressed in several works on FePt and CoPt alloys with L1$_0$ structure~\cite{mryasov2004magnetic,mryasov-ferh}.
 It was suggested that the size of the induced moments of $5d$ elements is defined by an effective Weiss field, produced by the surrounding $3d$ magnetic moments.
 This idea was later elaborated on, where a generalized Monte Carlo-based scheme was suggested, which dynamically updates the induced magnetic moments for each magnetic configuration during the simulation~\cite{PhysRevB.82.214409}.
 Application of this scheme to the series of Fe$_x$Pd$_{1-x}$ and Co$_x$Pt$_{1-x}$ alloys was shown to deliver a systematically good agreement with experimental values of $T_c$.
 In Ref.~\onlinecite{PhysRevB.93.024423} it was pointed out that such treatment of the induced moments effectively leads to the emergence of higher-order (biquadratic) exchange interactions between $3d$ metal moments.
 Indeed, such interactions were suggested~\cite{mryasov-ferh} to play a key role in explaining the intriguing metamagnetism of FeRh~\cite{PhysRevB.92.094402}.
-In ordered FePd$_3$, the biquadratic interactions were also suggested to stabilize the non-collinear 3Q phase under pressure~\cite{PhysRevB.86.174429}.
+In ordered FePd$_3$, the biquadratic interactions were also suggested to stabilize the non-collinear 3Q phase under pressure~\cite{PhysRevB.86.174429} and they were needed to get a consistent model of magnetism in ferropnictides \cite{wysocki2011consistent}.